 Vino in the Valley Passport Program

 The Vino in the Valley Passport Program along the Lehigh Valley Wine Trail involves purchasing a passport for $35 and then planning a strategy to visit each of the wineries during the four weekends in March.

 As you visit our nine member wineries you will be offered delicious wine and food pairings (tasting sized) to sample.
+READ THE LIST OF FOOD AND WINE PAIRINGS HERE.
 Your passport will be stamped during each visit and entered into a Grand Prize Drawing for additional prizes once it is completed with stamps from eight of our nine wineries.
 Be sure to pick up this year’s passport holder gift, a wine backpack, at the winery indicated by your passport’s number.

 It is recommended that you plan on visiting no more than three wineries a day so you can get the most enjoyment out of your experience without being rushed.
 Plan to stop at a local restaurant along the way from winery to winery as there are many great options.